Name

 variable is not recommended for security reasons, as some operating systems

-allow non-root users to see process environment variables via ps
+allow non-root users to see process environment variables via ps.

-is consistent across all supported
+The behavior of $SQITCH_PASSWORD is consistent across all supported

-engines, as is the complementary $SQITCH_USERNAME
+engines, as is the complementary $SQITCH_USERNAME environment variable.

 Some database engines support their own password environment variables, which